itoteblicksnsticks/itoteblicksnsticks/README.md

 - Getting better at DSA & OOP
 - Improving my techniques in Lua devirtualization
 - Learning more Go & Javascript
+- Beginning to learn C to broaden understanding of low-level programming and system design

 ## Skills:
 - Intermediate level programmer ;)